Americans fume as the pandemic scrambles New Year's Eve celebrations again

 It's not just individuals trying to balance safety and health versus a sense of isolation and disappointment.

-For the second year in a row, Susan Patterson was forced to shut down the "First Night" festival in Saranac Lake, N.Y., which she helps organize.
+For the second year in a row, Susan Patterson was forced to shut down the "First Night" festival in Saranac Lake, N.Y., that she helps organize.

 "We had a couple hundred people who would usually go," she said, noting that winters in her region of that state's north are long and social gatherings are important.